 Where should I mail official documents?

-Yes, effective January 31 all official documents may be mailed directly to institution address using the address format below.
+All official documents should be mailed directly to institution address using the address format below:

 SCI Camp Hill